gizmodesbois/tim-apple/README.md

 # Tim Apple

-Will replace Tim Cook by Tim Apple in Chrome.
+Will replace Tim Cook by Tim Apple in Chrome except on this specific page.